Galleria Vittorio Emanuele II

 Compact in size, Milan is easily walkable though it is very well served by a bus, tram and Metro network.
 If, like us, you've only got a weekend to see all it has to offer, the underground system is invaluable for quickly getting from one side of the city to the other.
 And make no mistake - there's much to see and do here, with a wealth of museums, galleries and sites of historic interest, not to mention the countless world-class restaurants and lively bars.
 Start your day among the Renaissance treasures of the Pinocateca di Brera, stop for lunch at one of its groovy canal-side spots before taking in some contemporary art at the Fondazione Prada.
 Enjoy an aperitivo at the Wes Anderson-designed Bar Luce before heading back to the Centro Storico to watch the sunset from the rooftop of the Duomo.
 It's all yours for the taking.

-A whistle-stop tour: highlights of Milan
+A whistle-stop tour: Milan Travel Guide

 Locations of all featured places are marked on the map below